dgerabagi/data-curation-environment/prompt.md

 # Artifact A99: DCE - Response Regeneration Workflow Plan
 # Date Created: C50
 # Author: AI Model & Curator
-# Updated on: C68 (Clarify behavior of different regenerate buttons)
+# Updated on: C69 (Refine per-tab regeneration workflow)

 - **Key/Value for A0:**
 - **Description:** Details the user stories and technical implementation for the "Regenerate" button in the PCPP, including logic for regenerating empty tabs, all tabs, and a new per-tab refresh feature.